macbeth/comfyui-truenas/README.md

 Where xx.xx is the cuda versione you want for your Truenas Installation (at the moment not available working on it).

-You can run container with lower version than HOST.
+You can run container with lower version than HOST. repository of the images is here : https://hub.docker.com/r/tommasopiantanida/comfyui-truenas

 ## Based on the work of